 Option #1: Discount in all foreign regions.
 If you’d like to include all international regions in your promotion, you’ll need to accept a 35% royalty rate across all regions on Amazon.
 This means you’ll sacrifice the higher royalty rates you’d get with a Countdown Deal, but you’ll be reaching readers in more than two markets.
 This is what we recommend if your goal is to increase readership across foreign regions.

 Option #2: Run a Countdown Deal in the US and UK only.
 If you’d prefer to maintain the 70% royalty rate, you should set up your Countdown Deal as you normally would in the US and/or the UK but leave your book at its normal price in all other regions.
 If you’re planning to run a Countdown Deal for a BookBub Featured Deal, you should only include the US and UK in your BookBub submission.
-This way, you won’t get stuck trying to discount in Canada, Australia, and India the day before your promotion or accidentally lowering your royalty rates in all regions.
+This way, you won’t get stuck trying to discount in Canada and Australia the day before your promotion or accidentally lowering your royalty rates in all regions.

 3. Not distributing your book to all retailers